Adelaide is getting a second metro shellfish reef – here’s everything you need to know.

 Oysters are excellent water filterers, with each one filtering 100 litres of water a day.
-This helps improve local water conditions, which supports the return of other ecosystems like seagrass.
+This helps improve local water conditions, which, hopefully, will support the return of other ecosystems like seagrass.

 The public had an opportunity to have their say on potential locations for a metro reef last year and the consultation showed South Australians were very much in support of the restoration of our shellfish reefs.

-And with such good public transport and beach access to the area, it’ll make it easy for locals and tourists alike to visit the new reef and learn more about our native marine life.
+And with such good beach access to the area from the neighbouring boat ramp, it’ll make it easy for locals and tourists alike to visit the new reef and learn more about our native marine life.

 Has all this talk of reefs got you itching to get underwater?
 Check out these great spots for snorkelling.